-Interest rates are on the rise from their rock-bottom lows following the last recession, but they’re nowhere near great.
+Interest rates are on the rise from their rock-bottom lows following the last recession, but they’re still not great.

 That makes figuring out where to park your cash a hard decision.
 One product that might be able to provide a higher rate than a savings account with the same kind of safety and guaranteed return is a 5-year CD.